tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 The projectile already flies towards the player. **Check** `electric_projectile.gd` for more info.

 > aside positive
-> The projectile has many different **visual effects** applied.
+> The projectile has many **visual effects** going on.
 Such as: cycling 2 meshes, scaling up and down, random rotation axis, etc. More effects could be added easily since Godot has really easy to use tools (`Tweens`, `awaits`, etc.).

 #### **`state_physics_process()`**